nonplayer/hammercrawl/hc_complete_rules.md

 **Large and in the Way:** Half-ogres stand around 7 feet tall or more, and are built like icehouses.
 All armour must be custom made for them at increased costs and time, and only Halfling-sized creatures or smaller can move through their occupied space if minis and a battlemat are in use.

 **Murderous Rage:** Berserker blood is instilled with traces of the same dark rage that drives their ogrish ancestors to war against the kingdoms of humans.
 When a Berserker takes damage, they must make a Mind save (target: 12) or go into an uncontrollable violent fury.
-During this rage, they have advantage on all damage dice rolled, and disadvantage on all saves except Body and Death.
+During this rage, they have advantage on melee and thrown damage dice rolls, immunity to critical fumbles, and disadvantage on all saves except Body and Death.
 On their turn, they must take action according to the following priority chain - higher-listed actions are mandatory if possible:

 * Melee Attack the strongest-looking enemy within immediate striking range.
 * Move to the strongest-looking enemy within charging range and Melee Attack them.